[yasr_overall_rating] Over 352 people have rated [5/5]

 It may seem tempting to go with a cheap website hosting provider, saving money on a website hosting provider means you can get to spend it somewhere else within your organization.
 However, do not feel tempted by this route.
 It can and often cause nightmares down the road.
 Your data could be completely deleted and your URL could be redirected to somewhere else.

-There are many hosting providers out there, and we recommend you to go with WPEngine
+There are many hosting providers out there, and we recommend you check 28Msec for some good reviews and comparisons of some of the major hosting services.

 Recommended Reading: How to Make a WordPress Site Responsive?